VULNERABILITY TO VIABILITY (V2V) COMPACT

 Formally endorsed at the 16th V20 Ministerial Dialogue on the margins of the 2026 Spring Meetings of the World Bank and the International Monetary Fund and launched at the OPEC Fund Development Forum and Golden Jubilee Celebration, the V2V Compact aims to close the finance gap for climate-vulnerable economies on terms that these economies can sustain.

 The V2V Compact focuses on three sectors central to long-term resilience and human security: water, education, and health.
-By combining more affordable and predictable finance with private capital mobilization and shock-responsive tools, the framework aims to help countries sustain essential services before, during, and after crises.
+By combining more affordable and predictable finance with private capital mobilization and shock-responsive tools, this new modus operandi aims to help countries sustain essential services before, during, and after crises.

 USD 490 billion